chaseruskin/orbit/README.md

 - Multiple versions of the same entity (or more broadly, entities given the same identifier) are allowed in the same build under [two simple constraints](https://c-rus.github.io/orbit/topic/dst.html#limitations).

+- Navigate HDL source code efficiently to read its inline documentation and visit its implementation through `orbit`'s ability to locate HDL code segments

 - Produce VHDL code snippets with a single command to properly instantiate entities within a new design.

 - Quickly search through your IP catalog by filtering based on keywords, catalog status, and name.